Corionis/ELS/artifacts/document/comm.md

-# ELS: Communications Notes
-This discusses using the -r option.
+This document discusses using the -r option.

+This approach may be used to synchronize a media library over and LAN or the Internet.
+All data traffic is encrypted.

 Communication follows the publisher/subscriber paradigm.
 The publisher sends content to the subscriber.

-## Changes From Original Code
- 1. Changed -t to -T ... be sure to update batch/script files
+In this scenario the subscriber is the server-side and the publisher is the client-side.

 ## Parameter Handling
 ### Authorization